10 Ethical And Sustainable Home Decor Brands For Your Eco Hub

 All of Parachute's comfortable essentials will make you feel right at home.
 They carry everything you need to create your own sanctuary, bedding, bath linens, and of course eco-friendly home decor products.

-Parachute's Natural or organic fabrics & materials
+Parachute's fabrics & materials

 Their linen curtains are to-die-for and made in a family-owned factory located in northern India.
 All the fabric is Oeko-Tex Standard 100 certified which means there are no harmful chemicals or synthetics used to make them.
 And none of their fabrics are artificially softened like other brands.